uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Those infirmaries that existed were often primitive.
 On an 1891 visit to the Battleford school, Indian Commissioner Hayter Reed concluded that the hospital ward was in such poor shape that they had been obliged to move the children in it to the staff sitting room.
-According to Reed, “The noise, as well as the bad smells, come from the lavatory underneath.”[^370] Proposals to construct a small hospital at<!--x-->
-the Red Deer school in 1901 were not implemented.[^371] There were also reports of inadequate isolation facilities at the Regina school (1901), the Anglican school in Onion Lake, Saskatchewan (1921), the Mission, British Columbia, school (1924), and the Muncey, Ontario, school (1935).[^372]
+According to Reed, “The noise, as well as the bad smells, come from the lavatory underneath.”[^370] Proposals to construct a small hospital at <!-- page 106 -->the Red Deer school in 1901 were not implemented.[^371] There were also reports of inadequate isolation facilities at the Regina school (1901), the Anglican school in Onion Lake, Saskatchewan (1921), the Mission, British Columbia, school (1924), and the Muncey, Ontario, school (1935).[^372]
 When diphtheria broke out at Duck Lake, Saskatchewan, in 1909, the nine students who fell ill were placed in a “large isolated house.”[^373]